Skip to content

 What is the minimum child support in Michigan?

-Michigan protects the obligor's self-support at approximately $1,138/month (the federal poverty level for one person).
-If the obligor's net income is below approximately $800/month, a minimum order of $25-50/month may apply.
+Michigan protects the obligor's self-support at $1,255/month (the 2024 federal poverty level for one person).
+Below this threshold, the court determines the obligation amount.

 Does parenting time reduce child support in Michigan?